wainersm/kvm-unit-tests/README.md

     ./configure
     make

 in this directory.
-Test images are created in ./<ARCH>/*.flat
+Test images are created in *./\<ARCH\>/\*.flat*

 ## Standalone tests

-The tests can be built as standalone
+The tests can be built as standalone.
 To create and use standalone tests do:

     ./configure
     make standalone